-A glass of milk, a slice of cheese, grainy or sourdough toast with avocado, a piece of fruit or handful of nuts are all great choices but here are some other options I’m loving at the moment.
+A glass of milk, a slice of cheese, grainy or sourdough toast with avocado, a piece of fruit or a handful of nuts are all great choices but here are some other options I’m loving at the moment.

 Sliced apple with nut butter spread

 Simply slice an apple (I love Modi Apples for this) and spread with your favourite nut butter.
 Sprinkle with cinnamon and top with nuts.